AirspaceTechnologies/JustLogDataDogDestination/README.md

 # JustLogDataDogDestination

 A logging destination for use with the [JustLog](https://github.com/justeat/JustLog) logging library.
+It support iOS and tvOS platforms.

 ## Usage